evnlme/evnlme.github.io/lists.md

 * _Gödel, Escher, Bach_ by Douglas Hofstadter.
 * _Gut Check_ by Steven R. Gundry.
 If disease starts in the gut, we should take steps to ensure our microbiomes are healthy.
 * _The Ape that Understood the Universe: How the Mind and Culture Evolve_ by Steve Stewart-Williams.
+* _Rapport: The Four Ways to Read People_ by Laurence Alison and Emily Alison.
+The book plainly states the elements of rapport that other similar books may allude to.

 ## Stories